Adapting Vision-Language Models for Evaluating World Models: Analysis

 \header{Supervision and Temporal Context} We begin by analyzing how supervision (training budget) and temporal input (number of frames) influence \textsc{universe} performance.
 By independently and jointly varying the number of training epochs and input frames, we disentangle the contributions of model capacity and temporal context to task success.

-\itheader{Results} \ac{CR} converges rapidly, achieving over 97\% exact match after only 12.5\% of an epoch (\textasciitilde4K samples; Figure~\ref{fig:combined_cr_ar_em_plots}, bottom), and shows minimal improvement with further training, indicating low dependence on supervision or temporal context.
+\itheader{Results} \ac{CR} converges rapidly, achieving over 97\% exact match after 12.5\% of an epoch (\textasciitilde4K samples; Figure~\ref{fig:combined_cr_ar_em_plots}, bottom), and shows minor improvement with further training.
 In contrast, \ac{AR} improves only modestly under extended training when limited to a single frame (Figure~\ref{fig:combined_cr_ar_em_plots}, top), suggesting that supervision alone is insufficient in the absence of temporal information.
 Motivated by this, we jointly scale both supervision and input length, varying the number of frames and epochs.
 As shown in Figure~\ref{fig:ar-scale-up-epochs-frames}, performance on AR improves consistently across all formats, with the best results achieved under combined scaling.
-This insight informed the temporally diverse sampling strategy used in training \textsc{universe}.

 \header{Temporal Sampling Strategies} Following the observation that \ac{AR} requires both extended supervision and temporally rich input, we examine how frame selection impacts performance.
 We compare first-$n$ sampling, which selects the first $n$ consecutive frames from each rollout, to uniform-$n$ sampling, which draws $n$ evenly spaced frames across the entire sequence.
 We conduct experiments at varying context lengths, using $n \in \{1, 2, \dots, 8\}$ frames. to evaluate the impact of both sampling method and input horizon.